Humswap/smart-contracts/README.md

 <img src="https://user-images.githubusercontent.com/85466543/125154732-56633280-e110-11eb-9e55-464ac281f734.png" width="150" height="125"/>
 </p>

 Beet Hummus NFT that will allow for a multiplier in our liquidity pool.
 Multiplier 1.5x in our Liquidity Pool.
-This can be purchased with PITA via the PurchaseContract
+This can be purchased with PITA via the PurchaseContract. *[This art is a placeholder.
+Final art is still work in progress]*

 *BummusNFT Address:* `0x734fd178956f2156a2a38cd58d7471259b7d979c`